 Many companies produce accounting software.
 These packages range from the simple to the complex.
 Some basic products for a small business may be purchased for under $100.
 In large organizations, millions may be spent hiring consultants to install large enterprise-wide packages.
-Recently, some software companies have even offered accounting systems maintained on their own network, with the customers utilizing the internet to enter data and produce their reports.
+Recently, some software companies have begun to offer cloud-based accounting systems, with the customers utilizing the internet to enter data and produce their reports.

 As one might expect, the look, feel, and function of software-based packages varies significantly.
 Following is a very typical data entry screen.
 It should look quite familiar.
 After the data are input, the subsequent processing (posting, etc.) is totally automated.

 Each company's product must be studied to understand its unique attributes.
 Accounting software packages generally:

 - Attempt to simplify and automate data entry (e.g., a point-of-sale terminal may actually become a data entry device into the accounting system).